-Lotsie owns Tula Movement Arts with her husband, Stephen Thompson.
+Lotsie owns Tula Movement Arts.
 She was a professional ballet dancer for 10+ years primarily with companies in NYC and Boston as well as touring and freelancing gigs.
 She practiced yoga for many years while dancing and became a 200-hour certified yoga instructor with Frog Lotus Yoga in 2011.
 In 2013 she became a level 1 certified AcroYoga instructor and attended a 500-hour yoga teacher training.
 During this training, she completed modules in Yin yoga, Restorative yoga, Meridian Yoga and Yoga Therapy.
 She also became a birth doula through DONA International that year and has attended several births in Boston and NYC.
 Lotsie went on to study with Sarah Vosen and Sarah Yovovich of Sarahpeutics in 2014 where she participated in their 7-day 5-element Thai massage training.
 In June 2016 she became a certified YogaSlackers teacher.
 She completed the Aerial Yoga Mukti Yoga teacher training with Sandhi Ferreira in June 2017 followed by the Om Factory Aerial Yoga Teacher Training with Kevin Bigger in April 2018.
 Lotsie also graduated from the Yo Mama Prenatal Yoga teacher training with Kirsten Warner and Katie Wise in February 2018.
-She taught full-time as a yoga/acroyoga teacher in New York City for many years before relocating to Bend, Oregon with her husband in March 2016.
+She taught full-time as a yoga/acroyoga teacher in New York City for many years before relocating to Bend, Oregon in March 2016.
 Her teaching style is a combination of her movement practices and are thoughtful, playful, intelligent and flowy.
 Some of her main yoga style influences both in practice and in teaching include Vinyasa, Iyengar, Forrest and Kula yoga--she considers herself to be somewhat of a yoga mutt and believes that exploration and variety in movement are incredibly important.
 She is so excited to be bringing Tula Movement Arts to life in Bend.

 Kriya moved to Bend in 2016 after bouncing back and forth from Ashland to Portland.
 She has been doing aerial arts on and off for 7 years and her love for aerial silks lead her to the world of aerial yoga.
 She completed the Aerial Mukti Yoga training in 2017 and OmFactory’s Aerial Yoga training in 2018 and is excited to advance her knowledge even more with additional trainings in the future.
 Her personality shows through her teaching style which is bright, cheerful and energetic, and while still incorporating a yoga flow, her classes mainly revolve around aerial circus.